Gengsheng-Li/Classifiers-enhanced-by-pre-training/results/test/README.md

-The confusion matrix will be automatically stored here if you run test.py.
+The confusion matrix will be automatically stored here if you run test.py or run_test.slurm.